-Did you study full time or part time while you were studying at Melbourne Graduate School of Education?
+Did you study full time or part time while you were studying at the Faculty of Education?

 I worked part time as a nanny and babysitter, as I could say yes to clients based on my schedule.

-Why did you choose to study your main program at the Melbourne Graduate School of Education?
+Why did you choose to study your main program at the Faculty of Education?

 I completed my undergrad at Melbourne University and enjoyed it.
 I love the campus and city life and culture that surrounds it.
-Melbourne Graduate School of Education (MGSE) had the best reputation at the time, and I wanted their name on my teaching certificate as I plan to work and teach overseas (after the COVID pandemic ends).
+The Faculty of Education had the best reputation at the time, and I wanted their name on my teaching certificate as I plan to work and teach overseas (after the COVID pandemic ends).

-Did you enjoy studying at the Melbourne Graduate School of Education?
+Did you enjoy studying at the Faculty of Education?

 What was the most valuable/rewarding aspect of your program?

 The skills and knowledge that I have been equipped with through subject content have meant that I have walked into job interviews and workplaces knowing that I have a lot to offer.

 Is there anything you wish you’d known before studying the Faculty of Education?